This peatland used to be an oil well!

 Highways for Wolves

 For those seismic lines, Dr Xu also turns to the peatland itself for help.
 These lines are too wet for trees to grow because of the peat compaction by the oil industry’s machinery.
 An approach often used in upland forest areas is to dig up the soil surface and flip it upside down, breaking up the compacted ground and creating a more favourable environment for trees to establish.
 Now imagine doing this on peat.
 All you would end up with are piles of slop decomposing in the fresh air and releasing stored carbon.
-We know where trees and shrubs like to grow on peatlands: hummocks.
-So Dr Xu suggests simply going along the seismic line and transferring hummocks from just off of the line onto the compacted peat.
-Sphagnum growth around the hummock edge stitches the hummock to the peat surface, recreating a gradual hummock-hollow bumpiness to the line.
+This also creates water-filled pools that become methane hotspots and are unsuitable for vegetation growth for years.

-Restoring trees to the seismic lines is expected to support local caribou populations.
+Restoring hummocks and trees to the seismic lines is expected to support local caribou populations.
 This is because, as Dr Xu describes it, these lines act as highways for wolves.
 I can confirm that it is far harder to walk through the forested peatland areas than the seismic lines!
 In the tree-covered areas you can only really see a few metres ahead, compared to the long straight views down the seismic lines.
 Caribou are a particularly significant species for First Nations, Metis and Inuit, and have been driven to decline significantly in recent decades.
 Reintroducing trees to seismic lines is one possible way to support the recovery of this iconic species.

 A Toolkit for a Just Transition